-About this time last week I was stood in the middle of a nearby field, with my Mum, having walked for an hour or so (in circles) and having lost all sense of direction.
+About this time last week I was stood in the middle of a nearby field, with my Mum, in a state of complete and utter panic, having walked for an hour or so (in circles) and having lost all sense of direction.
 I was absolutely convinced we’d ended up miles away from home and I had no idea how to find our way back.
 It was very windy and a little rainy and I was cream crackered and when I rang Dave, my world was ending.

 He found us in ten minutes.
 Yep.
 Turns out, we hadn’t strayed far at all and I’d gotten all in a tizz over nothing.
 Story of my life.

 Right now, one week later, I’m safely curled up under a blanket, with an orange juice and lemonade (branching out from the usual cup of tea!) and I’m over half way through Harry Potter and the Half-Blood Prince.
 I hope I won’t get myself in too much trouble with Harry Potter fans for saying, I’ve struggled with this one so far.
 It’s picking up now, but the first half was a bit of a slog.